defold/doc/docs/en/manuals/extensions-debugging-android.md

+---
+title: Debugging on Android
+brief: This manual describes how to debug a build running on an Android device.
+---

 # Debugging on Android

-Here we list some ways to debug your executable running on an Android Device
+Here we list some ways to debug your executable running on an Android device

 ## Android Studio